+Awarded up to a maximum of 5 first-year full-time students with financial need being an essential criteria.
 Student must be a dependent of a parent who was a former student of Tyndale University College & Seminary (or OBC/OTS).
 Parent must have completed equivalent of one full-time year at Tyndale.
-To apply, fill out the online Financial Aid application at tyndale.ca/financialaid.
+To apply, fill out the 2017-2018 Tuition Aid Application at tyndale.ca/financialaid.